ShakedYaa12/Data-Mining-and-Data-Processing/README.md

 3. **Run the Jupyter notebooks** to perform data collection, cleaning, analysis, and visualization.
 """
 ## License
-"This project is licensed under the MIT License - see the LICENSE file for details."
+This project is licensed under the MIT License - see the LICENSE file for details.